The sections below provide information used to assist plan preparation and decision making in Fife on a range of subject areas:

 By clicking on individual dots on the map you are able to view details of turbines, such as height.
 Links are provided to associated planning applications.

-As a statutory consultee for development proposals, the Coal Authority is introducing a new risk-based approach to development management.
+As a statutory consultee for development proposals, the Mining Remediation Authority is introducing a new risk-based approach to development management.
 This is part of their strategic objective to manage the legacy of coal mining activities.

 This may have an impact on the determination of planning applications within coal mining areas within Fife.
 Depending upon the type of development you are proposing you may be required to submit a Coal Mining Risk Assessment report with your application.